AI-4-Energy/Public_Dataset/README.md

-# Public Datasets for Production and Consumption
+# Available Datasets for Production and Consumption
-Here we store information on the public Datasets for Consumption and Production.
+Here we store information on the available Datasets for consumption and production.
 These information are stored for AI4Energy.

 ---------------------------------------------------------------------------------------------------------------------------------------------------